-On Monday 22 January, University and College Union (UCU), which is the largest University Staff Union in the UK, voted in favour of 14 days of strike action to protest against proposed changes to the Universities Superannuation Scheme (USS) pension scheme, which the majority of University staff are enrolled in.
+On 1st November 2019, University and College Union (UCU), which is the largest University Staff Union in the UK, voted in favour of 8 days of strike action to protest against the changes that are to be made to the Universities Superannuation Scheme (USS) pension scheme, which the majority of University staff are enrolled in.
+Further details can be found here.
+UCU have also developed a helpful video here.
+The changes to the USS pensions scheme will involve a switch from a defined benefit scheme, where a set income in retirement is guaranteed, to a defined contributions scheme where income will be dependent on how ‘investments’ perform.

 The University should communicate with you about disruption to your classes via schools and will update the Portal with information.